ERGONOMICS FOR MOBILE DEVICES

 Probably less than you think.

 There are a variety of ways to reduce the risk of repetitive stress injuries among employees who sit behind desktop computer terminals.
 However, the proliferation of laptops, tablets, and smartphones in the workplace has created a need for ergonomic guidelines specific to these devices.
+Employers concerned about device-related risks can review Risks of Portable Devices in the Workplace.

 Laptops.
 Workers who set up their laptops on desks should apply the ergonomics guidelines for conventional desktop terminals.
-Those who use laptops away from their desks should sit in a chair that allows for an upright or slightly reclined posture, center the device in front of themselves, and keep their arms and elbows relaxed and close to the body, with elbows bent at a 90o angle.
+Those who use laptops away from their desks should sit in a chair that allows for an upright or slightly reclined posture, center the device in front of themselves, and keep their arms and elbows relaxed and close to the body, with elbows bent at a 90° angle.

 Smartphones.
 Smartphone users are spending less time talking on their device and more time using it as a visual interface.
-"The posture we assume while texting and e-mailing from mobile devices -- using our thumbs to type, crunched over a tiny keyboard -- is unnatural and presents problems when we do it constantly without giving our body enough breaks," says Kermit Davis, professor of environmental health at the University of Cincinnati College of Medicine.
+"The posture we assume while texting and e-mailing from mobile devices — using our thumbs to type, crunched over a tiny keyboard — is unnatural and presents problems when we do it constantly without giving our body enough breaks," says Kermit Davis, professor of environmental health at the University of Cincinnati College of Medicine.
 Davis recommends that smartphone users:

 • Draft shorter messages.